KxSystems/docs/docs/ref/flip.md

 ---
-title: flip – transpose a matrix or column dictionary | Reference | kdb+ and q documentation
+title: flip – transpose a matrix or column dictionary | Reference | KDB-X and q documentation
 description: flip is a q keyword that transposes its argument.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `flip`